LukaMartin/gym-program-generator/README.md

 ## Future Development

 I plan to continue to build on this going forwards.
 The features I would like to add include:
 - Exporting the training plan
 - A new page for diet plans
 - An exercise tracker
+- Add local storage